mdurmus/swimmer/README.md

 ### Contact Section

 In the contact section there is a video of a diving adventure in the background.
 Anyone, registered or unregistered, can use this form to contact the club with any comments, requests or information about the course.
-Also tabindex values are defined for users to navigate through form objects.

 <img src="docs/readme_images/contact.png" alt="Contact section image">